This website has written extensively about air quality in China since the central government began to take the issue seriously in 2013.

 The average PM2.5 density between January and August in Beijing was 60 ug/m3, down 4.8% percent compared with the same period in 2016, and equaling the value it is supposed to achieve for all of 2017.

-The Beijing-Tianjin-Hebei region as a whole has seen an increase in smog in the first three quarters of 2017.
-The density of PM10 increased by 10.7 percent from the same period in 2016, and the density of PM2.5 increased 10.3 percent.
+The Beijing-Tianjin-Hebei region as a whole, however, continues to suffer an increase in smog 2017.
+In the first three quarters of the year the density of PM10 increased by 10.7 percent, and the density of PM2.5 increased by 10.3 percent.

 With winter here and considering the ominous forecasts it will be very difficult for Beijing and the rest of northern China to achieve their targets for the whole year.